Are you currently looking for granite slab to replace the dirty, old ceramic or porcelain tiles on your kitchen countertop?

 This particular granite can accept most types of surface treatments to accommodate various types of applications.
-Indoors, it can be polished to bring out a smooth and shiny surface.
+Indoors, it can be polished to bring out a smooth and shiny surface, which draws attention to the stone.
+A polished surface reveals the richest color of any stone.
+On the other hand, you may also choose a honed finish if you prefer having a matte surface.
 Outdoors, it can be flamed, or bush hammered to obtain a highly-textured, non-slip surface finish which is ideal for poolsides and pavements.

 For a typical 0.60-meter (width) x 2.40-meter (length) granite with an 18-mm thickness polished surface finish, a single Salt and Pepper slab averages around Php1,500 to Php2,000 per square meter in the Philippines.